 Soil is a natural, dynamic, highly variable body that serves as a medium for plant growth.
 It consists of elements and compounds of mineral and organic nature and living organisms.
 It is the result of the interaction between climate and living organisms, which produce effects on the parent rock or parent material, a process that is conditioned by topography and time.

 Soil is a living and complex system open to multiple interactions, from different spatial and temporal scales.
-The importance, quality, and functionality of soil as a natural and dynamic body derives from its role as a meeting place (interface) between rocks (lithosphere), air (atmosphere), water (hydrosphere), and living organisms (biosphere), as well as from human management.
+The importance, quality, and functionality of soil as a natural and dynamic body derive from its role as a meeting place (interface) between rocks (lithosphere), air (atmosphere), water (hydrosphere), and living organisms (biosphere), as well as from human management.

 Soils are home to at least a quarter of the world's biodiversity, are key to the carbon cycle, help us mitigate and adapt to climate change, play an important role in water management, and improve resilience to floods and droughts.
 José Graziano da Silva, Director-General of The Food and Agriculture Organization of the United Nations (FAO).